jensbambauer/seriale/site/content/awards-2023.md

       headline: Series Jury | Statement Best Idea
       paragraphs:
         - text: "A good ‘idea’ is the sparkle that can grow into a great production!
 For being original, imaginative and powerful."
-  - partial: text
-    smallmargin: true
-    data:
-      headline: Pitch Contest Jury | "Honorable Mention for Ex Officio! - Nico Drago"
-      paragraphs:
-        - text:
-  - partial: text
-    smallmargin: true
-    data:
-      headline: Pitch Contest Jury | "Honorable Mention for Müstache - Mathilde Bourbin"
-      paragraphs:
-        - text:
-  - partial: text
-    smallmargin: true
-    data:
-      headline: Pilots Jury | Honorable Mention for Mid-to-Late
-      paragraphs:
-        - text: "This series portraits a current story with a masterful performance by its protagonist.
-Additionally, the cinematography, the soundtrack, and the script development are well executed.
-That’s why we think this pilot deserves the Honorable Mention."
 ---